dcunited001/dcunited001.github.io/_posts/2017-10-25-speed-of-thought-twenty-postulates-of-social-physics.md

         attainment of these fragments
       - these agents are encouraged to compete vigorously
       - these agents often do not or can't see through the duplicity
+      - {i talk about duplicity in the next situation}
-    - in order to win, you play both sides against one another vigorously, deconstructing your plan into pieces, avoiding the need to even deflect causal inference by making everything a lie
+    - in order to win, you play both sides against one another {??}
+      vigorously, deconstructing your plan into pieces, avoiding the need to even deflect causal inference by making everything a lie
       - when someone starts getting close to the truth, the stark contrast between that truth and the sea of disinformation gives you the smoke that indicates fire

-- TODO: update title

 ### &#8855; &#8710; &#8968;xiii&#8969; [Equilibria in Social Games](#)